 Birol described the current energy disruption as the "biggest in history", driven by Iran's closure of the Strait of Hormuz — a critical chokepoint for global oil supplies.
 The IEA is considering releasing further strategic oil reserves, but Birol was blunt: "This is only helping to reduce the pain.
 It will not be a cure.
 The cure is opening up the Strait of Hormuz."

-How Will This Affect UK Inflation and Interest Rates?
+How Will the Oil Crisis Affect UK Inflation and Interest Rates?

 Higher oil prices feed directly into UK inflation through transport costs, energy bills, and the prices of goods and services.
-With inflation already a concern, a further oil price spike would make it even harder for the Bank of England to cut interest rates.
+With inflation already a concern — see our Middle East conflict and UK inflation guide — a further oil price spike would make it even harder for the Bank of England to cut interest rates.

-The Bank held rates steady at 3.75% at its last meeting in March, and the prospect of an inflation surge has already shifted industry expectations.
-A recent mortgage industry poll showed just 20% of respondents believe the Bank won't raise rates in 2026, with 38% expecting two increases.
+The Bank held rates steady at 3.75% at its last meeting.
+For full context on that decision, read our interest rate hold analysis.
+The prospect of an inflation surge has already shifted industry expectations — a recent mortgage industry poll showed just 20% of respondents believe the Bank won't raise rates in 2026, with 38% expecting two increases.

 An OECD report last week trimmed UK growth expectations for 2026 to just 0.7%, highlighting that Britain would be more vulnerable to a protracted Middle East conflict than any other major economy.
 That's because the UK is heavily reliant on imported fuel and especially sensitive to swings in energy prices.